What Is Fixed-Fee Crypto Tax Advising, Really?

 One of the biggest crypto tax challenges is simply gathering and making sense of your data.
 Many exchanges provide incomplete reports that don’t track your cost basis—what you originally paid for your assets.
 Without this information, your taxable gains can appear much higher than they actually are.
 A fixed-fee advisor handles this complex reconciliation for you.
 They use specialized tools to import data from all your sources, calculate the correct cost basis for every transaction, and generate the accurate reports needed for your tax return.
 This meticulous record-keeping saves you time and helps ensure you don’t overpay.

-Common Myths About Fixed-Fee Crypto Tax Services
+Fixed-Fee Crypto Tax Myths, Busted

 Fixed-fee pricing brings much-needed clarity to the world of crypto taxes, but it’s important to know what you’re really getting.
 The goal is to find a transparent partner who can help you stay compliant without the stress of unpredictable hourly bills.
 Let’s clear up a few common misconceptions so you can confidently choose the right advisor for your needs.